topics

 Zero Waste

-Did you know that since the early 1990s, Canada’s pulp and paper mills have reduced their GHG emissions by 67%?
-We did it by converting wood chips, sawdust, and bark — materials that might otherwise be considered “waste” — into bioenergy to power our operations.
+Did you know that since the early 1990s, GHG emissions in Canada’s forest sector have declined significantly?
+Part of how we did it was by converting wood chips, sawdust, and bark — materials that might otherwise be considered “waste” — into bioenergy to power our operations.[14]

 Now we’re looking outward.
-By using every part of the harvested tree, Canadian forestry can help solve some of our most pressing climate change challenges.
-Be it the biomass that will help reduce our country’s reliance on fossil fuels, the wood fibre-based bioplastics that can replace the single-use plastics currently flooding our landfills and oceans, the wood lignin substitute being used to replace carbon-intensive bitumen for our roads, or the mass timber being used to build more sustainable communities, sustainably sourced, responsibly managed and 100% renewable wood products can help grow a more circular economy.
+By exploring new uses for every part of a harvested tree, Canada’s forest sector could help address some of our most pressing climate change challenges.[25]
+Be it the biomass that will help reduce our country’s reliance on fossil fuels, the wood fibre-based bioplastics that can replace the single-use plastics currently flooding our landfills and oceans, the wood lignin substitute being used to replace carbon-intensive bitumen for our roads, or the mass timber being used to build more sustainable communities, sustainably-sourced, responsibly-managed and renewable wood products can help grow a more circular economy.[25]

 watch